DRNOAHBIOTECH/NeuroRG/README.md

 <img width="100%" alt="Fig3" src="https://github.com/tempBiotech/RG/assets/118416128/abdf93ed-3f5b-4deb-b147-4ee192561c69">

-For the details, please visit our paper, "NeuroRG(가제)".
+For the details, please visit our paper, "NeuroRG(tentative title)".

 ## Setup
 All the code was run under Python 3.10.6.
 If using conda, our recommended settings are as follows: